coreylowman/coreylowman.github.io/_posts/2023-04-07-cudarc-stack.md

 2. JIT compile a kernel with the types inserted in at runtime, which is what we did with the `as` kernel above.

-Those have been sufficient so far!
-I'm sure it will evolve more as we add more dtypes like `f16`.
+Those two options have been sufficient so far, but I'm sure it will evolve more as we add more dtypes like `f16`.

 # Testing